Kelly Ripa Puts Daughter In Her Place After ‘Year Of The Mustache’ Throwback Has Lola Saying ‘What The?’

-If Kelly Ripa can be relied on anything, it’s delivering a social media post that generates a response.
+If Kelly Ripa can be relied on for anything, it’s delivering a social media post that generates a response.
 The Live! with Kelly and Ryan host took to Instagram earlier today with another of her epic throwback photos.
-The picture dating back seven years showed Kelly and husband Mark Conseulos gracing the red carpet: while Kelly came stylishly clad in a strapless white dress, Mark was rocking a slick tux.
+The picture dating back seven years showed Kelly and husband Mark Conseulos gracing the red carpet, while Kelly was stylishly clad in a strapless white dress, and Mark was rocking a slick tux.

-Kelly’s photo wasn’t about the eveningwear, though.
-The 48-year-old had taken to her caption to zoom in on the facial hair Mark once came with – suffice to say that Kelly was considering that era somewhat epic.
-Of course, a little humor was injected with Kelly suggesting that she might also have a (less visible) tache.
+Kelly’s photo wasn’t about the evening wear, though.
+The 48-year-old had taken to her caption to zoom in on the facial hair Mark once wore, and suffice it to say that Kelly was considering that era somewhat epic.
+Of course, a little humor was injected, with Kelly suggesting that she might also have a less visible mustache.

-A reply quickly came in from Kelly’s daughter Lola Grace Consuelos.
+A reply quickly came in from Kelly’s daughter, Lola Grace Consuelos.

 “What the?”
 Lola wrote.

-Lola’s comment may have racked up 65 likes in the space of 55 minutes, but it came with a giant clap-back.
+Lola’s comment may have racked up 65 likes in the span of 55 minutes, but it came with a giant clap-back.
 Kelly swooped into the comments section of her own post with a message putting Lola in her place.

 “WE are YOUR parents!
 Do you hear me?
 That’s your future.
 Right there.
 Crystal clear!”

 It looks like Kelly’s response has trumped her 18-year-old daughter’s words.
 Kelly’s comment racked up 278 likes in 50 minutes.
-Clearly, Instagram is watching these two with a beady eye.
+Clearly, Instagram is watching these two closely.

 Kelly’s update may have been questioned by her daughter, but it appeared to get the thumbs-up from virtually everyone else in the comments section.
 A reply even came in from The Real Housewives of Beverly Hills star Lisa Rinna.